davidmartinrius/speech-dataset-generator/README.md

 - The range_times do not fit a transcripted segment.
 - The segment has music or not enough quality (MOS under 3), even when enhanced.

 If you are not using enhancers and the segments are being discarted because of bad quality you can try --enhancers argument with deepfilternet, resembleai, mayavoz or combine them.
-See <a name="examples">examples section</a> to learn how to use it.
+See [examples section](#examples) to learn how to use it.

 ### Gender detection